Cuisine of New England: Rhode Island

 Rhode Island is known for johnnycakes, doughboys, and clam cakes.

-Johnnycakes, variously and contentiously known as jonnycakes, journeycakes and Shawnee cakes, can vary in thickness and preparation, and disagreements over whether they should be made with milk or water persist.
+Johnnycakes, variously and contentiously known as jonnycakes, journeycakes, and Shawnee cakes, can vary in thickness and preparation, and disagreements persist over whether they should be made with milk or water.

-East of Narragansett Bay, johnnycakes are made with cold milk and a little butter, but around South County the batter is sweetened and made with scalded cornmeal.
+East of Narragansett Bay, johnnycakes are made with cold milk and a little butter, but around South County, the batter is sweetened and made with scalded cornmeal.
 One attempt by the Rhode Island Legislature to settle on an "authentic" recipe ended in a fistfight.

 They were traditionally served as a flatbread alongside chipped beef or baked beans, but in modern times they are usually eaten for breakfast with butter and maple syrup.

 According to The Society for the Propagation of the Johnnycake Tradition in Rhode Island, authentic johnnycakes must be made with whitecap flint corn historically grown in the region around Narrangasett Bay.
 Stone-ground flint corn is not commercially available, but can still be found at a few historic gristmills like the Prescott Farm museum in Middletown.

 Sweetened coffee-flavored dairy products are popular in Rhode Island.
-Coffee ice cream is popular and a locally produced coffee gelatin dessert mix can be found at supermarkets.
+Coffee ice cream is popular, and a locally produced coffee gelatin dessert mix is available at supermarkets.
 Coffee milk has been the official state drink since 1993.
-While the origins may date to the 1930s, when some shopkeeps sweetened leftover coffee ground with milk and sugar, its now made with coffee extract syrups like those produced by Autocrat.
+While the origins may date to the 1930s, when some shopkeepers sweetened leftover coffee ground with milk and sugar, it's now made with coffee extract syrups like those produced by Autocrat.

 Also popular in the state are clear clam chowder known as Rhode Island clam chowder, quahogs, milkshakes (called cabinets), submarine sandwiches (called grinders), pizza strips, the chow mein sandwich, and Del's Frozen Lemonade.
 Italian cooking is long established in the region.

 In Rhode Island and other parts of New England with a large Portuguese American population, Portuguese foods are common, including linguiça, chouriço, caldo verde, malasadas, and Portuguese sweet bread.

 Vermont

 Vermont produces cheddar cheese and other dairy products.
 Small cheesemakers recognized for producing hand-crafted cheddar cheeses include the Crowley Cheese Factory Grafton Village Cheese Company, and Shelburne Farms.

-The Vermonter sandwich is made with cold cuts (often turkey and ham), apple, sharp Vermont cheddar and maple mustard (a mix of maple syrup and grainy mustard).
+The Vermonter sandwich is made with cold cuts (often turkey and ham), apple, sharp Vermont cheddar, and maple mustard (a mix of maple syrup and grainy mustard).
 The toasted sandwich is served warm.

 It is known in and outside of New England for its maple syrup.
 Maple syrup is used as an ingredient in some Vermont dishes, including baked beans.
-Rhubarb pie is a common dessert and has been combined with strawberries in late spring.
+Rhubarb pie is a common dessert and is often paired with strawberries in late spring.